👋Hello from the home office.

-- In 2018, 32 million Americans indicated they intended to buy a home in the next twelve months.
+- In 2018, 32 million Americans indicated they wanted to buy a home in the next twelve months.

-- Yet only 6 million homes were bought and another 10 million entered into lease agreements.
+- Yet, only 6 million homes were purchased, and another 10 million entered into lease agreements.

 - Purchase 5,000 homes per month through Zillow Offers.
 Generating revenue of approximately $20 billion.
 In 2018, they purchased 686 homes through Zillow Offers, generating $52 million in revenue.

 - Originate 3,000 loans per month, up from 4,000 originations in all of 2018.

 Since they have released Q1 2019 earnings, we can check-in and see how their initiatives are progressing.
 We’ll start with Zillow Offers and finish with Mortgage origination.

 - Segment revenue: $128.5 million.
 This exceeded their high-end guidance by $13 million.